anishgadr/GridListViewToggleApp/README.md

 # GridListViewToggleApp

 Used Third Party Library  :
-   Glide for Display Images
+   Glide for Display Images;
-   Retrofit  for Api calls
+   Retrofit  for Api calls;

 -> Open the folder on androif Studio;